 OpenWeather gives the user the choice between OpenWeatherMap and Dark Sky to provide the weather information that is to be displayed.

-The convenience and usefulness of this extension becomes more apparent as you use it, evolving the a fundamental way you navigate your system.
+The convenience and usefulness of this extension becomes more apparent as you use it, evolving to a fundamental way you navigate your system.
 I couldn’t recommend it more highly enough.

 With GNOME, you do not have a manual button to forcefully refresh the list of Wi-Fi connections.
 While it gets automatically refreshed after a specific interval, but you still have to wait it out for a while.